top of page

 7. Do you have anything to say to all readers who might want to try their hand at the arts?

-The visual arts are very personable, one either likes it or hates it!
-If you’re interested in being an artist and making some income out of it – go for it – paint yourself happy – if it’s something that you enjoy doing and are passionate about, join collectives and networks which enable people to come together to work together for a cause.
-You also need lots of tenacity and help from friends to bring things to fruition.
+The visual arts are personal, you like it or hate it!
+I find it therapeutic and a blessing!
+If you want to be an artist and earn from it - go for it - paint yourself happy! if you enjoy and love it, join collectives and social enterprises that work together for a cause.
+You also need tenacity and the help of friends to succeed!
 “Art is not what you see, but what you make others see” – Edgar Degas.
 Art is something that everyone can definitely try.
 With an empty canvas in our hand, we too, can create beautiful stories and pieces such as how Joyce and Douglas did.
-To find out more about Joy

 The Muse Project, check out her store